 - Eggs.
 Scrambled on the side, or perhaps over easy and served on top.

-Chocolate chip pancake batter can be made in advance.
-You can refrigerate the batter for up to 4 hours before you plan to use it.
+- Make ahead.
+The batter can be made in advance.
+You can refrigerate it for up to 4 hours before you plan to use it.

-Chocolate chip pancakes are very freezer friendly.
-Once pancakes have cooled to room temperature, freeze them first on a large pan or plate.
-When the pancakes are slightly hard, transfer them to a freezer-safe bag.
-Pancakes will keep well in the freezer for up to 3 months.
-Freezing them first, separately, keeps the pancakes from sticking together.
+These are very freezer friendly.
+Once they have cooled to room temperature, freeze them first on a large pan or plate.
+When they are slightly hard, transfer them to a freezer-safe bag.
+They will keep well in the freezer for up to 3 months.
+Freezing them first, separately, keeps them from sticking together.

-To reheat frozen pancakes, you can either heat them in a toaster oven, microwave, or a warm oven.
+To reheat from frozen, you can either heat them in a toaster oven, microwave, or a warm oven.
 You can also reheat without thawing them first.